lucagasperini/xsoftware-documentation/template/linux.rst

 of the function, telling people what it does, and possibly WHY it does it.

+When commenting the kernel API functions, please use the kernel-doc format.
+See the files at :ref:`Documentation/doc-guide/ <doc_guide>` and ``scripts/kernel-doc`` for details.

 The preferred style for long (multi-line) comments is:

 .. code-block:: c